Frequently Asked Questions

 * Some afternoon shade in extremely hot regions to prevent sunscald.

-* Bright, direct light when grown indoors.
+* Bright, direct light when grown indoors. (or high wattage full spectrum LED)

 Soil Requirements and Preparation